Phonon modal analysis of thermal transport in ThO2 with point defects using equilibrium molecular dynamics: Discussion

 \section{Discussion}

 As a validation, the thermal conductivity results for pristine ThO$_2$ are compared with the literature.
-FIG. \ref{fig:8} compiles thermal conductivity from two methods in this work ( on a $5\times 5\times 5$ supercell), EMD simulations by Malakkal et al. \cite{Malakkal2019}, NEMD simulations by Jin et al. \cite{Jin2022} and Cooper et al. \cite{COOPER201529}, and experiments by Hua et al. \cite{HUA2023} and Malakkal et al. \cite{Malakkal2019}.
-These data exhibit consistent trends at the temperature range from 250 K to 700 K. From experiments, Malakkal et al. \cite{Malakkal2019} measured conductivities over a broad range of temperatures.
+FIG. \ref{fig_kappas} compiles thermal conductivity from two methods in this work, EMD simulations by Malakkal et al. \cite{Malakkal2019}, NEMD simulations by Jin et al. \cite{Jin2022} and Cooper et al. \cite{COOPER201529}, and experiments by Hua et al. \cite{HUA2023} and Malakkal et al. \cite{Malakkal2019}.
+These data exhibit consistent trends at the temperature range from 250 K to 700 K. From experiments, Malakkal et al. \cite{Malakkal2019} measured conductivity over a broad range of temperatures.
 At 300 K, slightly lower values were found than Hua et al. \cite{HUA2023}.
 This is likely due to the sample quality as Hua et al. used high-quality single crystal ThO$_2$ while Malakkal et al. used spark plasma sintered ceramic ThO$_2$ and the measured values were scaled to 100\% theoretical density.
-In the current work, the thermal conductivity of pristine ThO$_2$ at 250 K and 300 K from BTE-NMA is 19.75 W/mK and 17.76 W/mK, respectively, which are in close agreement with Hua et al.'s measurements at 20.10 W/mK and 17.48 W/mK for the two temperatures.
-It suggests that at low temperatures, BTE-NMA could reasonably capture the conductivity, while GKMA slightly overestimates, which may be due to the neglected quantum correction \cite{Lv2016}.
+In the current work, the thermal conductivity of pristine ThO$_2$ at 250 K and 300 K from RTA-NMA is 19.75 W/mK and 17.76 W/mK, respectively, which are in strong agreement with Hua et al.'s measurements at 20.10 W/mK and 17.48 W/mK for the two temperatures.

-From MD simulations, Jin et al. \cite{Jin2022} and Cooper et al. \cite{COOPER201529} report thermal conductivities of 20.84 W/mK and 20.89 W/mK at 300 K, respectively, based on NEMD, which are higher than EMD simulation results from this work, Malakkal et al. \cite{Malakkal2019} with 17.87 W/mK at 300 K, and Ma et al. \cite{MA2015476} with 16.67 W/mK at 300 K, based on EMD.
-With increasing temperature, the difference becomes less consistent.
-This discrepancy between NEMD and EMD results is partly attributed to the treatment of the size effect in NEMD simulations, where linear extrapolation is often performed to obtain conductivity at infinite supercell length due to the numerical simulation setup of energy reservoirs that scatter phonons \cite{COOPER201529,Jin2022}; the influence of such setup is likely temperature-dependent given the change in phonon mean free path \cite{Sellan2010}.
+Based on NEMD simulations, Jin et al. (simulation box length 70-170 nm) \cite{Jin2022} and Cooper et al. (simulation box length 10-30 nm) \cite{COOPER201529} report thermal conductivity of 20.84 W/mK and 20.89 W/mK at 300 K, respectively, by extrapolating their data based on multiple simulation cell lengths to estimate thermal conductivity values at infinite cell length, effectively eliminating size dependencies.
+These values are higher than EMD simulation results from this work (simulation box size 2.8 nm), Malakkal et al. (simulation box size 4.5-11 nm) \cite{Malakkal2019} with 17.87 W/mK, and Ma et al. (simulation box size 3.4 nm) \cite{MA2015476} with 16.67 W/mK at 300 K. With increasing temperature, the difference becomes less consistent.
+This discrepancy between NEMD and EMD results is partly attributed to the treatment of the NEMD finite-size effect, where linear extrapolation is often performed to obtain conductivity at infinite supercell length due to the numerical setup of energy reservoirs that scatter phonons \cite{COOPER201529,Jin2022}.